 Other.

-We have provided review and analysis of Senate and House versions of proposed legislation which could impact the utility privatization program.
+We are in the process of negotiating long term Teaming Agreements with Black & Veatch and Del-Jen, Inc. These two companies will be EFSI’s major subcontractors with respect to government work.
 (Lawyer: A. Ralston; Client: B. Votaw, D. Tarbet; Outside Counsel: A. Krachman of Bracewell & Patterson)

 POWER TRANSACTIONS.